sgomes/blog/src/posts/2017-02-10-bridging-css-and-js-with-custom-properties/index.md

     '--theme-color', newColor);
 ```

-This approach doesn’t require your script to have any awareness of which elements are affected, and doesn’t require you to maintain any sort of template for your changes.
+This approach doesn’t require your script to have any awareness of which elements are affected, and doesn’t force you to maintain any sort of template for your changes.
 And as a bonus, it’s significantly simpler than any of the previous approaches!

 ## Why this is important